triberraar/raspberry-pi-monitor/README.md

  * ngstorage
  * angular-growl-v2

 Layout is done with Bootstrap and Font Awesome.
+The used theme is Cosmo.

 The front-end provides a page per monitored component and history for some.
 There is also a configurable dashboard, that is saved into local storage.